actix/actix-web/actix-web/MIGRATION-4.0.md

 + .insert_header(ContentType::json())
 ```

+We chose to deprecate most of the old methods instead of removing them immediately - the warning notes will guide you on how to update.

 ## Response Body Types

 There have been a lot of changes to response body types.
-The general theme is that they are now more expressive and their purposes are more obvious.
+They are now more expressive and their purpose should be more intuitive.

-All items in the [`body` module](https://docs.rs/actix-web/4/actix_web/body) have much better documentation now.
+We have boosted the quality and completeness of the documentation for all items in the [`body` module](https://docs.rs/actix-web/4/actix_web/body).

 ### `ResponseBody`